TouchFoundry/simplesearchtest/README.md

 ##### The following steps need to be taken in order to get setup:

-1. `git clone <path to your branch>`
+1. `git clone <path to your repo of test>`
 2. `node` version `4.2.2` (updating this is dependent on your OS)
 3. `npm` version `3.10.3` (you can usually run `npm install npm -g` to update, might need to be run as `sudo` on ubuntu or mac)
 4. run `npm install typings -g` (if ubuntu or mac, normally needs to be run as `sudo`)
 5. run `npm install angular-cli@1.0.0-beta.10 -g` (if ubuntu or mac, normally needs to be run as `sudo`)
-6. run `npm install` -> this will download and install all the packages required to build the Angular2 FED (Don't run this `sudo`, you should not need to)
+6. run `npm install` -> this will download and install all the packages required to build the Angular2 `ClientApp` (Don't run this `sudo`, you should not need to)
 7. it should automatically run this, but in-case it doesn't, run `typings install`

-## Development server
+## Development server for ClientApp
-Run `npm start` or `ng serve` for a dev server.
+Step into the `ClientApp` directory (`cd ClientApp/`) and run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## File Structure

 Below is the basic structure that you should concern yourself with.

 ```
-src -- app --
+ClientApp --  src -- app --
                            |-- components -> Angular2 components that make up the application
                              |-- footer -> the app's footer
                              |-- header -> the app's header
                              |-- main-content -> the app's main content,
                                |-- shared
                                  |-- search-input-card -> the card used to display the search box
                                  |-- search-result-table -> the table used to display the results
                                  |-- welcome-card -> a friendly greeting card
                            |-- mock -> the example data
                            |-- models
                            |-- services -> *this is where you wire up the API*
                            |-- app.component -> main app component
                            |-- config.ts -> Configution strings, such as API urls. *You may need to change this*

+ServerApp -- -> this is where you much do the Primary Task
+            | -- data.json -> the data for you to use
 ```